 Ah, Las Vegas.
-That's where you'll find Elvis sweating (Elvis), the "Rain Man" winning (Rain Man), and three seriously hungover men retracing their steps (The Hangover).
+It's the city where you'll find Elvis sweating (Elvis), the "Rain Man" winning (Rain Man), and three seriously hungover men retracing their steps (The Hangover).
+Also, lots of gambling!

-From heist movies to crime dramas, from comedic to super-serious, there have been all kinds of movies about the ups and downs and wins and losses of the gambling world.
+Indeed, Las Vegas (nicknamed Sin City) is best known for its casinos and all the gambling that happens therein.
+From comedic heist movies to dark crime dramas, there are all kinds of movies about the ups and downs and wins and losses of the gambling world.

-Whether it takes place in a fancy casino or in the smoky backroom of some dodgy underground club, gambling is fundamentally the same everywhere—you take your chances and hopefully walk out alive.
+Whether it takes place in a fancy casino or in the smoky backroom of a dodgy underground club, gambling is fundamentally the same everywhere: you take your chances and hopefully walk out alive.

-Here are my picks for the best movies about gambling and casinos, with some of the coolest characters to ever grace cinema.
+Here are my picks for the best movies about gambling that capture the thrills and falls that come with the territory.

 15. Mississippi Grind (2015)